GarySimons/holiday-destinations/README.md

 # Holiday Destinations 🎪

-Thankyou for visitng my project, please feel free to read through the Read-me and browse my code.
-If you do have any questions or queries get in touch with me at georgework@gmail.com.
-Happy Coding!
+Thankyou for visiting my project, please feel free to read through the Read-me and browse my project, if you have any questions or suggestions drop me an email at george.pyott@googlemail.com.
+Happy Coding!👨‍💻
-👨‍💻
 ## Contents:

 * UX 👍